-- ID: This will show the unique identification (ID) hash for this transaction.
-This can be used to prove to another party that this transaction was sent from an address to another address and approved by the network.
+ID: This will show the unique identification (ID) hash for this transaction.
 If you click on this ID, you will be able to see how many confirmations it has received and what block it has been included in.
-By being included into a block, it proves the network has accepted the transaction as valid and it will forever be written into the Ark blockchain.
+By being incorporated into a block, it proves the network has accepted the transaction as valid, and it will forever be written into the Ark blockchain.

-- SmartBridge: This field indicates the Ark SmartBridge that was used in the transaction.
-SmartBridges are part of the innovations driving the Ark Ecosystem: it allows for disparate blockchains to interact with each other.
+SmartBridge: This field indicates the Ark SmartBridge that was used in the transaction.
+SmartBridges are part of the innovations driving the Ark Ecosystem: it allows for different blockchains to interact with each other.
 Think of each blockchain as an island with no outside communication.
 If you work on Ethereum Island and your business partner only works on Bitcoin Island, you can't trade or work together.
-Ark SmartBridges are like an airstrip, cargo barge, cellphone towers and internet all rolled into one.
+Ark SmartBridges are like an airstrip, cargo barge, cellphone towers, and internet all rolled into one.
 You can do business with any of the other islands from any island instantaneously and friction free.
-A more detailed explanation of SmartBridges can be found in the section What are bridge chains and how to use them
+A more detailed explanation of SmartBridges can be found in the section What are BridgeChains and how to use them.

 This is a list of the most recent blocks to have been broadcast over the network.
 Inside each block details page, you will be able to view the following information:

-- Timestamp: This indicates the date and time at which block was forged and written onto the Ark blockchain.
+Timestamp: This indicates the date and time at which block was forged and committed onto the Ark blockchain.

 Across the top of the page, you will also see a list of details about the current state of the network you are viewing:

-Ark Icon: This takes you back to the Ark explorer home page.
+Ark Icon: Returns to the Ark explorer home page.